danielcifuentes54/vault-associate-certification/README.md

 ### Vault Entities

 * Entity: representation of a single person or system used to log into vault
-* Alias: is a combination of the method plus some identification, it is a mapping between an entity and auth method(s), for exammple "userpass:danielc", "LDAP:jsmith@example.com" (those have different entity_id)
+* Alias: is a combination of the method plus some identification, it is a mapping between an entity and auth method(s), for example "userpass:danielc", "LDAP:jsmith@example.com" (those have different entity_id)
 * Vault always creates any time that you logged for the first time, and attaches and alias to it
   * This is done by the Identity secrets engine
 * You can manually create an entity to **map multiple entities for a single user**, any token that are created for the entity **inherit the capabilities** that are granted by alias(es)